Poupachef/jobs/README.md

 ### How to deliver the solution

-Before you start keep in mind these points:

-- Do not post your solution in any public means like GitHub, Medium article or broadcast that you are sending this solution.

-- Send the solution by email to [devs](mailto:devs@poupachef.com.br).

-- You should host your code in a public BitBucket repository for version control and send the link by email, do not broadcast this link as well.
+- Host your code in a public repository on GitHub and send the link by email to [devs](mailto:devs@poupachef.com.br).

 - You can send doubts/suggestions to the email before returning the final solution.